As a third-year law student, Rachel Spivack looked forward to beginning a career as a trial prosecutor.

 Rachel takes her faith seriously and simply asked the District Attorney to respect her deeply held, constitutionally protected beliefs.
 Vaccine mandates should be implemented in a lawful way that respects a peron’s beliefs.
 No American should be punished or shamed for living according to the tenets of their faith.

-First Liberty Institute is fighting for Rachel and has filed an appeal in the United States Court of Appeals for the Third Circuit.
+First Liberty Institute is fighting for Rachel and filed an appeal in the United States Court of Appeals for the Third Circuit.